Back to blog

 • Algebra: balance the equation, substitutions

-Learn more about the different types of verbal reasoning questions here.
+Learn more about the different types of verbal reasoning questions.

-There are three types of verbal reasoning questions which Atom students find most difficult when preparing for the 11 plus:
+Here are the three types of verbal reasoning questions which children using Atom find the most difficult.

 • Morph the word